shakesBeardZ/neurips-2025-rebuttal/reviewer_3.md

 Fully manual point-clicking is **not supported** in CoralNet, ensuring baseline procedural consistency.

-Importantly, **random point count methods are a well-established ecological standard**, as shown in benthic surveys (Carleton & Done 1995; Kohler & Gill 2006), and are also widely applied in terrestrial studies (e.g., canopy cover, bird populations, vegetation structure).
+Importantly, **random-point sampling methods are a well-established ecological standard**, as shown in benthic surveys (Carleton & Done 1995; Kohler & Gill 2006), and are also widely applied in terrestrial studies (e.g., canopy cover, bird populations, vegetation structure).
 This reinforces that ReefNet’s point sampling is **scientifically grounded**.

 #### (ii) Standardized manual refinement